LLNL/Caliper/README.md

 ### Analyze Data

 Use the `cali-query` tool to filter, aggregate, or print the recorded snapshots.
 For example, we can use it to print the time spent in each timed region in a table:

     $ ls *.cali
     160219-095419_5623_LQfNQTNgpqdM.cali
     $ cali-query -s time.inclusive.duration --table \
-          --print-attributes=iteration:loop:initialization:time.inclusive.duration \
           160219-095419_5623_LQfNQTNgpqdM.cali
-      phase           iteration time.inclusive.duration
+    function phase          loop      iter..loop time.inc..ation
-      initialization                                100
+    main     initialization                                  100
-      loop                    0                      23
+    main                    mainloop           0              23
-      loop                    1                       9
+    main                    mainloop           1               9
-      loop                    2                       8
+    main                    mainloop           2               6
-      loop                    3                       8
+    main                    mainloop           3               8
-      loop                                          129
+    main                    mainloop                          78
+    main                                                     258

 ### Where to go from here?